 The Palais Garnier was commissioned during the reconstruction of central Paris by Napoleon III, and the civic planner Baron Haussmann was given the task to clear enough land to build the opera house in 1858.
 The design, by architect Charles Garnier, was chosen from a competition held in 1861.

 The building was always designed to be an extravagant experience, with a lush, richly decorated space incorporating excessive elements such as a six-ton central chandelier, bronze busts of composers, and multiple columns, friezes and statues.
 The enormous stage could accommodate up to 450 people at one time, and even the building’s corridors and stairwells are cavernous.

-Like reading about Julie's favorite trip?
-Be sure to check out her unique, recycled artwork at Yellow Door and online.
+If you like reading about Anja's favorite architecture of Paris, be sure to check out her delightful felted wares at Yellow Door and online.